qgindi/LibreAutomate/Other/DocFX/_doc/editor/Program.md

 Multiple files can be open, but only one is visible.
 The list of open files is in the Open panel.

-All changes are saved automatically after some time and also when closing etc. The Save button saves all changes immediately.
+All changes are saved automatically on these events: app deactivated, main window closed, timer.
+The Save button saves all changes immediately.

 ## Panels
 Panels and toolbars can be docked, floating or hidden.